OpenTermsArchive/contrib-versions/Tumblr/Privacy Policy.md

 What won’t get scrubbed are Reblogs of your posts.
 Those will remain on whatever blog reblogged them.
 Like we said before, it can be really, really hard to delete something once it goes out onto the internet, so be sure you’re only publishing stuff that you’re certain you want to publish.

+California Users

+If you’re a California resident, you have a number of rights and choices.
+To learn more, see the Supplemental Privacy Notice for California Residents below.

 Changes to This Privacy Policy

 We may amend this Privacy Policy from time to time, using the process for modifications set forth in our Terms of Service.
 Use of information we collect is subject to the Privacy Policy in effect at the time such information is collected.